aminnausin/mediaServer/README.md

 ## !!
 Complete !!
-This branch will not change (outside of bug fixes), and I will never merge it into the main branch.
+This branch will not change (outside of bug fixes), and the main branch is not meant to reflect features or code found here.
 It is a clone of the original lightweight version made before Laravel integration.

 ### This is a simple web-based media hosting server.